 Try building a customer list based on previous purchasing behavior, so you can plug your secondary spend items to customers that have previously purchased these or similar items in the past.
-Or you could look at those who are likely to have a higher propensity to spend more by looking at the ticket purchase behaviour.
+Or you could look at those who are likely to have a higher propensity to spend more by looking at the ticket purchase behavior.
 For example, do they always buy the top price ticket?

-It’s important that you maximise your revenue potential at all your touchpoints, so don’t neglect those booking over the phone or in person.
+It’s important that you maximize your revenue potential at all your touchpoints, so don’t neglect those booking over the phone or in person.
 Your box office staff can be trained to upsell these items, and it’s important that they're confident and informed enough to be able to do this successfully.

-You can handle this by creating a customer group for the customers identified in your customer lists so that your box office teams can upsell relevant secondary spend items to those most likely to take advantage of it.
+You can handle this by creating a customer group for the customers identified in your customer lists, so that your box office teams can upsell relevant secondary spend items to those most likely to take advantage of it.
 This way you're making all your audiences aware of what else you have to offer, no matter how they choose to book.

 As well as increasing revenue, this enhances the customer experience leaving them more likely to return.

-Maximise your revenue with secondary spend
+Maximize your revenue with secondary spend

 There’s so much more out there than just selling tickets.
-Your organisation is selling an experience.
+Your organization is selling an experience.
 By upping your secondary spend game, not only will you be able to increase revenue, you'll also be giving your audience members a better and more satisfying experience.

 Tom Nolan is Head of Global Ecosystem at Spektrix.